Content Security Policy (CSP) implementation

 Steps for implementing CSP

 Note: Before implementing any actual CSP with the Content-Security-Policy header, you are advised to first test it out using the Content-Security-Policy-Report-Only HTTP header.
 This allows you to see if any violations would have occurred with that policy.
-This test requires the use of report-to/report-uri, as explained below.
+This test requires the use of report-to (or the deprecated report-uri), as explained below.

 1. Begin by trying out a policy of default-src https:.
 This is a great first goal because it disables inline code and requires browsers to use HTTPS when loading resources.
 It will also allow you to start to pinpoint the resources that are failing to load as a result of the policy. default-src serves as a fallback for the other CSP fetch directives.